Books by Debi Bower available on Amazon - shop now

 Irondequoit

 There is shoreline access within Monroe County’s Durand Eastman Park to both lakes off Lakeshore Boulevard.
-Both lakes are great for kayaking and ice fishing.
-Durand and Eastman Lakes are the largest, with 3 smaller lakes in the park: Trimble, Trott, and Pat Lakes.
+Both lakes are ideal for kayaking and ice fishing.
+Durand and Eastman Lakes are the largest ones, with three smaller lakes in the park: Trimble, Trott, and Pat Lakes.

 Ransomville

-Bond Lake Park is located on Lower Mountain Road in the Town of Lewiston.
-The park is situated on the Niagara Escarpment on over 551 acres of land, encompassing five separate lakes and a nature center.
-There is a 2.8-mile heavily trafficked loop trail around the park.
+Bond Lake Park is situated on Lower Mountain Road in the Town of Lewiston.
+The park lies on the Niagara Escarpment, covering over 551 acres and featuring five lakes and a nature center.
+There is a 2.8-mile heavily traveled loop trail surrounds the park.

 Jamesville

 Jamesville Beach County Park borders most of the southwest corner of the reservoir, which is one mile long, has four miles of shoreline, and is 35 feet deep.
 There is a hand launch with a 100-yard carry to the water from a 10-car parking area.
-Swimming is encouraged at the 4′ shallow water beach, a 7′-10′ deep water zone with a floating raft, and a 3000 square foot inflatable raft zone.
+Swimming is encouraged at the 4-foot shallow water beach, a 7- 10 foot deep water zone with a floating raft, and a 3000 square foot inflatable raft zone.

 Onondaga County Park

 Beaver Lake is a 200-acre glacial lake in Baldwinsville with nine miles of winding trails.
-Walking paths, ski trails, and canoe routes all lead visitors to encounters with nature.
-Beaver Lake Nature Center’s trails are hiking trails designed for nature study and observation.
-Dogs and bikes are not allowed at Beaver Lake Nature Center.
+Walking paths, ski trails, and canoe routes all lead visitors to explore nature.
+Beaver Lake Nature Center’s trails are designed for hiking and observing wildlife.
+Dogs and bikes are not permitted at Beaver Lake Nature Center.

 Almond

-Almond Lake is open to the public (with certain limitations) and can be accessed from Kanakadea County Park.
-Non-motorized boating and fishing are allowed at the 110-acre lake, though swimming is not.
-There is a concrete ramp as well as a separate gravel launch site, but no dock.
+Almond Lake is accessible to the public (with some restrictions) via Kanakadea County Park.
+Non-motorized boating and fishing are permitted at the 110-acre lake, but swimming is not allowed.
+There is a concrete ramp and a separate gravel launch site, but no dock.

 Lakes with a Fee to Access